pkibbey/lp-react-components/README.md

 ## Development

-To run this locally, clone this repo and run this in the root...
+To run this locally, clone this repo and run this in the root

 ```bash
 npm run start
 ```

-Here are some more useful commands...
+Here are some more useful commands

 ```bash
 npm run test